Skip to main content

 • Students can participate in a wide range of projects.
 Students have participated in research experiences in oncology, cardiology, anesthesiology, global health, endocrinology and many others.
 Some projects require technical coding or data analytics skills whereas others will involve bench work or 'wet lab' work.
 Some involve data gathering and interviewing, whereas others may require working with animal models.
 A wide range of projects is available.
 It is not possible for us to describe which particular projects are available with each mentor as they work flexibly to determine project assignments based on availability, student interest/skillset, etc.

 • We generally have former students who have completed the internship answer questions as they clearly know the program 'on the ground'.
 Preprofessional advisors and some faculty mentors are available as well; however, given time constraints, we may not be able to answer all specific questions.
 Email tyler_pedersen@byu.edu for more information.
-You can see some spotlights of prior interns here: Summer Intern Spotlights This link will take you to an introductory meeting which answers many questions about the program.
+You can see some spotlights of prior interns here: Summer Intern Spotlights

 • PLEASE READ THE FOLLOWING CAREFULLY.

-The application portal will be available November 15th, 2023.
-APPLICATIONS ARE DUE DECEMBER 15th, 2023.
+The application portal will be available November 15th, 2024.
+APPLICATIONS ARE DUE DECEMBER 15th, 2024.

 First: